 SBT decisions are made by adjudicators called vice-chairs or members.
 SBT adjudicators have experience, knowledge and training in social assistance law and issues.
-SBT hearings are held throughout the province.
 They are more informal than a court hearing.
 They are often completed in under an hour but some take longer.

 - Fairness and independence

 The SBT’s Rules of Procedure and Practice Directions apply to its proceedings.